Educational technology: Collaborative learning

 Computer-supported collaborative learning (CSCL) uses instructional methods designed to encourage or require students to work together on learning tasks, allowing social learning.
 CSCL is similar in concept to the terminology, "e-learning 2.0" and "networked collaborative learning" (NCL).
 With Web 2.0 advances, sharing information between multiple people in a network has become much easier and use has increased.
-One of the main reasons for its usage states that it is "a breeding ground for creative and engaging educational endeavors."
+One of the main reasons cited for its usage is that it serves as "a breeding ground for creative and engaging educational endeavors."
 Learning takes place through conversations about content and grounded interaction about problems and actions.
 This collaborative learning differs from instruction in which the instructor is the principal source of knowledge and skills.
 The neologism "e-learning 1.0" refers to direct instruction used in early computer-based learning and training systems (CBL).
 In contrast to that linear delivery of content, often directly from the instructor's material, CSCL uses social software such as blogs, social media, wikis, podcasts, cloud-based document portals, discussion groups and virtual worlds.
-This phenomenon has been referred to as Long Tail Learning.
+This phenomenon has been described as "long-tail learning".
 Advocates of social learning claim that one of the best ways to learn something is to teach it to others.
 Social networks have been used to foster online learning communities around subjects as diverse as test preparation and language education.
 Mobile-assisted language learning (MALL) is the use of handheld computers or cell phones to assist in language learning.

 Collaborative apps allow students and teachers to interact while studying.
 Apps are designed after games, which provide a fun way to revise.
 When the experience is enjoyable, the students become more engaged.
 Games also usually come with a sense of progression, which can help keep students motivated and consistent while trying to improve.